 By 1985, many of the larger U.S. and Canadian railroads began hiring outside contractors to transport train crews to their rest terminals following the end of their legally limited 12 hours of work, and to otherwise assist them in their work duties.
 The author of this book, Darrell Wendt, was employed eight years (2000-2008) as a crew van driver with one of these contractors, Renzenberger, Inc.

-South Platte Press, softcover, 104 pages, smaller portrait format, Black-and-White photographs.
+South Platte Press, softcover, 104 pages, smaller portrait format, B&W photographs.